artemsheludko/flexible-jekyll/_posts/2020-03-9-peterson-dev-platform.markdown

 header, the board was ready for testing.
 Using this [ST-Link Debugger](https://www.digikey.ca/en/products/detail/adafruit-industries-llc/2548/6827110) from Adafruit, the power LED on the PDP lit up indicating that there are no shorts.
-Next was to test the debugger connection using the ST-Link utility.
+The next step was to test the debugger connection using the ST-Link utility.
 Links to an ST-Link utility for each operating system are listed below.

 1. [Open Source ST-Link CLI Tool for Linux/Mac/Windows](https://github.com/stlink-org/stlink)
 2. [ST-Link GUI Utility for Windows (Built by ST)](https://www.st.com/en/development-tools/stsw-link004.html)

-Using the ST-Link CLI tool, I ran `st-info --probe` to test the connection, which showed that both the programmer and MCU target were found.
+Using the ST-Link CLI tool, I ran `st-info --probe` to test the connection, which indicated that both the programmer and MCU target were found.
 With the debugger properly configured, the final step was to write a simple test program that blinks an LED on the PDP.
 In order to complete this task in a timely manner, I utilized the STM32 hardware abstraction layer (HAL) and project / code generation tool [STM32CubeMX](https://www.st.com/en/development-tools/stm32cubemx.html).
-STM32CubeMX allows user to select any STM32 MCU and configure the clocks and peripherals in a graphical manner.
+STM32CubeMX allows the user to select any STM32 MCU and configure the clocks and peripherals in a graphical manner.
 After configuring your MCU, STM32CubeMX will generate a project with all the initialization code corresponding to your configuration.
 Moreover, STM32CubeMX can output multiple project formats from